How to Type Indian Rupee Symbol in Ubuntu Linux

-This step by step tutorial shows you how to type Indian Rupee Symbol on Ubuntu 18.04 with GNOME desktop.
+This step-by-step tutorial shows you how to type Indian Rupee Symbol on Ubuntu with the GNOME desktop.
 This procedure can also be applied to other desktop environments as well as other Linux distributions.

-Over the time, the ₹ symbol started appearing on keyboards, both Indian and international.
+Over time, the ₹ symbol started appearing on keyboards, both in Indian and international.
 It is placed on the key 4 with US Dollar $.

 Step 1: Adding the correct keyboard